ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 For both parts of the application, we will make use of Ktor's support for [WebSockets](websocket.md).
 Because Ktor is both a server-side and client-side framework, we will be able to reuse the knowledge we acquire building the chat server when it comes to building the client.

-After completing this hands-on, you should have a basic understanding of how to work with WebSockets using Ktor and Kotlin, how to exchange information between the client and server, and get a basic idea of how to manage multiple connections at the same time.
+After completing this tutorial, you should have a basic understanding of how to work with WebSockets using Ktor and Kotlin, how to exchange information between the client and server, and get a basic idea of how to manage multiple connections at the same time.

 ## Why WebSockets?